chazlarson/plex-test-libraries/README.md

 Beware, there are some very long filenames here that git on the command line in Windows doesn't like by default.

-This stackoverflow post has sopme details and some possible workarounds:
+This stackoverflow post has details and possible workarounds:

 https://stackoverflow.com/a/22575737